Keep, Copy, Move or Delete Files

 1. Click on the Blocked Original Remediation node to open the modal window

-2. Select "Keep the file" to keep the file in the same storage, "Move the file" to move the file to another storage unit, "Copy the file" to copy the file to another storage unit, or "Delete the file" to delete it.
+2. Select "Keep the file" to keep the file in the same storage, "Move the file" to move the file to another storage unit (or units), "Copy the file" to copy the file to another storage unit (or units), or "Delete the file" to delete it.

 3. Choose the action: